 Learn how to make almond pulp cookies.
 If you make your own homemade almond milk, you can use the leftover almond pulp to make these vegan lemon almond cookies.
-This is a delicious cookie recipe with real almond pulp and lemon juice.
+This is a delicious cookie recipe made with real almond pulp and lemon juice for a fresh citrus flavor.
 It’s crunchy on the sides with a soft center.
 In addition, this dessert recipe is gluten free, egg free, dairy free and vegan.

 Vegan Lemon Almond Cookies

 I switched almost entirely to dairy free several months ago.
 (Okay, so my hold out is cheese.)
 At the time, I was already buying almond milk.
 However, I’ve since started making my own homemade almond milk.
 It tastes great, and it saves me a lot of money.
 However, after I make almond milk, I have almond pulp leftover.